i-practise-logo-lg

 Presenter Bio: Michelle A. Chui, PharmD, PhD, FAPhA is the Hammel-Sanders Distinguished Professor in the Social & Administrative Sciences Division in the University of Wisconsin-Madison School of Pharmacy and the Director of the Sonderegger Research Center for Improved Medication Outcomes.
 She has leadership roles in the UW Institute for Clinical and Translational Research including co-director of the TL1 program, and co-director of the Collaborative Center for Health Equity.
 Her research focuses on applying human factors engineering approaches to improving medication safety in the outpatient setting.
 She has published over 100 peer reviewed manuscripts and book chapters.
 She has been continuously funded by AHRQ since 2010.
 She has mentored over 40 successful trainees, including junior faculty, graduate students, TL1 and KL2 trainees, residents, and pharmacy students.

-Watch Recording of December 1, 2023 Virtual Colloquium
+December 1, 2023 Virtual Colloquium

 Elizabeth (